-I SVETAMATIC BIODIVAREITY PIANNING I ATODORY I If CBA or ESA, indicate the reason(s) for its selection in biodiversity plan Critical Biodiversity Area (CBA) Ecological Support Area (ESA) Other Natural Area (ONA) No Natural Area Remaining (NNR) N/A. No CBAs were identified on SANBI BGIS, See also below from the Botanical Assessment ( Appendix D1 )
+Systematic Biodiversity Planning Category If CBA or ESA, indicate the reason(s) for its selection in biodiversity plan Critical Biodiversity Ecological Support Other Natural No Natural Area The site is located within a CBA identified on SANBI BGIS (refer to Figure 4 below and section 4.3 of the Botanical Assessment ( Appendix D1 ).
+Area (CBA) (ESA) (ONA) (NNR)

 According to the Botanical Assessment (Appendix D1), the Namakwa District Biodiversity Sector Plan (NDBSP) 2008, gives both aquatic and terrestrial Critical Biodiversity Areas (CBAs) and ecological support areas for the Namakwa District Municipality.
-According to the NDBSP, the proposed development will not impact (does not fall within) on any ecological support area or any critical biodiversity area.
+According to the Northern Cape CBA map, the proposed development falls within a terrestrial CBA.
+However, there is no alternative site on the property or its immediate vicinity that is not located within the CBA.

-Figure 3: The Namakwa District Biodiversity Sector Plan (2008) indicating the location of the development (red)
+Figure 4: The Northern Cape Critical Biodiversity Areas Map indicating the location of the development (red)